 Muzium Orang Asli

-A trip to Batu Caves can and should be easily combined with a visit to the nearby.
-Muzium Orang Asli ( GOOGLE MAP ; http://www.jakao.gov.my; 24 Jln Pahang, Gombak; h9am- 5pm Sat-Thu) in the village of Gombak, 25km north of KL and around 9km from Batu Caves.
-This excellent museum is dedicated to Peninsular Malaysia’s indigenous peoples, the Orang Asli.
+A trip to Batu Caves is easily combined with a visit to the nearby Muzium Orang Asli ( GOOGLE MAP ; http://www.jakao.gov.my; 24 Jln Pahang, Gombak; h9am- 5pm Sat-Thu) in the village of Gombak, 25km north of KL and around 9km from Batu Caves.
+Excellent museum is dedicated to Peninsular Malaysia’s indigenous peoples, the Orang Asli.

 Exhibits over two floors